swcarpentry/sql-novice-survey/_episodes/11-prog-R.md

 ---
-title: "Programming with Databases - Python"
+title: Programming with Databases - R
 teaching: 20
-exercises: 15
+execises: 15
 questions:
-- "How can I access databases from programs written in Python?"
+- "How can I access databases from programs written in R?"
 objectives:
 - "Write short programs that execute SQL queries."
 - "Trace the execution of a program that contains an SQL query."
 - "Explain why most database applications are written in a general-purpose language rather than in SQL."
-keypoints:
-- "General-purpose languages have libraries for accessing databases."
-- "To connect to a database, a program must use a library specific to that database manager."
-- "These libraries use a connection-and-cursor model."
-- "Programs can read query results in batches or all at once."
-- "Queries should be written using parameter substitution, not string formatting."
 ---

 To close,
-let's have a look at how to access a database from a general-purpose programming language like Python.
+let's have a look at how to access a database from a data analysis language like R.
 Other languages use almost exactly the same model: library and function names may differ, but the concepts are the same.

-Here's a short Python program that selects latitudes and longitudes from an SQLite database stored in a file called `survey.sqlite`:
+Here's a short R program that selects latitudes and longitudes from an SQLite database stored in a file called `survey.db`:

 ~~~
-import sqlite3
-connection = sqlite3.connect("survey.sqlite")
-cursor = connection.cursor()
+library(RSQLite)
+connection <- dbConnect(SQLite(), "survey.db")
-cursor.execute("SELECT Site.lat, Site.long FROM Site;")
+results <- dbGetQuery(connection, "SELECT Site.lat, Site.long FROM Site;")
-results = cursor.fetchall()
-for r in results:
-    print r
-cursor.close()
-connection.close()
+print(results)
+dbDisconnect(connection)
 ~~~
-{: .python}
+{: .r}
 ~~~
-(-49.85, -128.57)
-(-47.15, -126.72)
-(-48.87, -123.4)
+     lat    long
+1 -49.85 -128.57
+2 -47.15 -126.72
+3 -48.87 -123.40
 ~~~
 {: .output}

-The program starts by importing the `sqlite3` library.
+The program starts by importing the `RSQLite` library.
 If we were connecting to MySQL, DB2, or some other database, we would import a different library, but all of them provide the same functions,